superduper-io/superduper/docs/content/models/embeddings.md

 # Creating embeddings

-superduper supports a number of embedding models which may be used to create vectors ready for downstream tasks, including vector-search
+Superduper supports a number of embedding models which may be used to create vectors ready for downstream tasks, including vector-search

 Here is an overview of pre-packaged embedding models: